K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 		      json: callEvent
 		    };

-		    // It makes a request to the api service and respond to the result. request.post(options, function(error, response, body) {
+		    // It requests the api service and responds to the result. request.post(options, function(error, response, body) {

 		      if (error) console.log(error);